flutter/website/src/docs/development/ui/layout/index.md

   * Compose simple widgets to build complex widgets.
 {{site.alert.end}}

 The core of Flutter's layout mechanism is widgets.
+``<< please read above again for brain fart``

-In Flutter, almost everything is a widget&mdash;even layout models are widgets.
+In Flutter, almost everything is a widget; even layout models are widgets.

-The images, icons, and text that you see in a Flutter app  are all widgets.
+The images, icons, and text seen on a Flutter app are all widgets.
 But things you don't see are also widgets, such as the rows, columns, and grids that arrange, constrain, and align the visible widgets.

-You create a layout by composing widgets to build more complex widgets.
+A layout is created by composing widgets to build more complex widgets.

 For example, the first screenshot below shows 3 icons with a label under each one:

 <div class="row mb-4">